-For the next presentation, NARPA, New York Lawyers for the Public Interest (NYLPI), the Yale Program for Recovery and Community Health, and Correct Crisis Intervention Today-NYC (CCIT-NYC), will co-sponsor a two-part series with discussions of police violence in communities of color and against people with disabilities.
+In November 2020, NARPA, New York Lawyers for the Public Interest (NYLPI), the Yale Program for Recovery and Community Health, and Correct Crisis Intervention Today-NYC (CCIT-NYC), co-sponsored a two-part series with discussions of police violence in communities of color and against people with disabilities.

 NARPA hosted Part II, entitled “Rights-Based Alternatives to Police Response for Mental Health Crises: A World-Wide Perspective,” on Monday, November 16.
-(Video coming soon.)
+Watch it here.

-Description of the November 12 Presentation: Centered on the body-worn camera footage of the police killing of Miguel Richards while he experienced a mental health crisis in his home, this roundtable will underscore the problems with police response to mental health crises and the need for reform.
+Description of the November 12 Presentation: Centered on the body-camera footage of the police killing of Miguel Richards while he experienced a mental health crisis in his home, this roundtable will underscore the problems with police response to mental health crises and the need for reform.

 Presenters: Tim Black, Operations Coordinator, CAHOOTS (Crisis Assistance Helping Out On The Streets); Rojini Haar, emergency medicine physician and medical advisor, Physicians for Human Rights; Christina Sparrock, Peer Advocate

 Description of the November 16 Presentation: This roundtable will highlight alternatives to current methods of police response to mental health crises and present strategies to implement non-police responses.